Ryh1218/FSGCD/README.md

 ```

 ### Datasets
-We recommend creating a folder <span style="background-color:gray; color:black;">'datasets/'</span> to store all the dataset files.
+We recommend creating a folder 'datasets/' to store all the dataset files.

 #### CIFAR10